Laxoox or lahoh, super soft and spongy pancake for Djibouti. A soft pancake, made of yeast batter.Jump to Recipe

 - Tava/Pan for making the pancake

 - 1 cup all purpose flour

-- 2 tbsp jowar flour/sorghum flour rice flour can also be used
+- 2 tablespoon jowar flour/sorghum flour rice flour can also be used

-- 2 tbsp wheat flour/multigrain flour i used multigrain flour
+- 2 tablespoon wheat flour/multigrain flour i used multigrain flour

 - 1 & ½ cups water plus another ½ cup, just incase